 The H-1B Cap hysteria stems from the fact that despite being amply qualified for H-1B visa status, only around a third of the candidates will be selected in the visa lottery conducted by the USCIS.
 This uncertainty is a result of the H-1B Visa Reform Act of 2004, which reduced the annual quota of new H-1B visas from 195,000 to 85,000 just as America’s technology giants such as Amazon, Apple, Google, and Microsoft were accelerating innovation worldwide.

-In this four-part series on H-1B visas, I will explain the H-1B Cap process, describe the H-1B requirements, delve into the complexities of third-party worksites, and discuss the nature of the increasingly onerous Requests for Further Evidence.
+In this multi-part series on H-1B visas, I will explain the H-1B Cap process, describe the H-1B requirements, delve into the complexities of third-party worksites, and illustrate what could happen when employers do not follow the rules.

 This first installment focuses on the importance of planning ahead for the H-1B Cap.
 The intended start date for a cap-subject petition cannot be earlier than October 1, which is the first day of the U.S. government’s Fiscal Year.
 Because employers are permitted to file petitions up to six months before the intended start date, the first five business days starting on or after April 1 signify the H-1B Cap window.
 H-1B Cap petitions delivered to the USCIS outside of that window are rejected.

 To meet the H-1B Cap deadline, employers must work backward to ensure the evidence is compiled, the forms and support letters are finalized, the filing fee checks are ready, and the USDOL attestation for the H-1B visa, known as the Labor Condition Application (“LCA”), is obtained from the USDOL.